By Craig Ruppert, CEO

 So, whatever it is that you do to relieve stress and realign your focus, whether that is working out, hiking, golfing, yoga, or spending quality time with family and friends, I encourage you to do so on a regular basis.
 Your wellbeing matters, and when your work/life balance is out of alignment, it impacts not only yourself but your team.
 It’s important to remember to take whatever time is needed and not feel guilty about it so that you are prepared for each day and in the right mindset to make sound decisions, respond to requests, and lead your team, if your job calls for it.
 By finding the right outlet to clear your head, you will ultimately be better equipped to deal with the daily challenges that inevitably arise.
 Remember: you can’t help others if you’re depleted yourself.

 In closing, I’d like to thank each and every one of you who have worked so hard throughout a busy and productive first half of the year.
-We are poised to have an even busier second half of 2017, but with a clear focus, a good team effort, and some emphasis on our individual health and well-being, I know that we can face any challenges that arise.
+We are poised to have an even busier second half of the year, but with a clear focus, a good team effort, and some emphasis on our individual health and well-being, I know that we can face any challenges that arise.